Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 //Optional: have a look, how well the adversarial samples perform on the two other classifiers
 //Optional: Perturbation Magnitude (e.g., L0, L2, or L∞ norms)
 //Optional: Confidence Score Changes
+//Optional: exclude simulator AND QC.

 #align(center, text("Abstract", weight:"bold"))
 #pad(left: 1.1cm, right: 1.1cm, [
-  Cloud quantum computing is crucial for developing innovative quantum circuits, but it also presents a potential threat model when using cloud quantum computing services.
+  Cloud quantum computing is crucial for developing innovative quantum circuits but also presents a potential threat model when using cloud quantum computing services.
   In this scenario, the cloud quantum provider may act as an adversary by advertising the use of quantum computers to clients while using cheaper simulators to return results.
   This thesis demonstrates that it is possible to distinguish whether a quantum circuit has been executed by a simulator (possibly with noise) or a quantum computer with high accuracy.
   Three machine learning techniques are being utilized: a support vector machine, a feedforward neural net, and a convolutional neural net.